seisatsu/Tsunagari/README.txt

 The engine will support several styles, such as roguelikes, and old console-style RPGs.
 Multiplayer support is more difficult, and is not expected to be present in the first release.
-Tsunagari is intended as an open source replacement for game design suites such as RPGMaker, and will allow Python scripting for the event system, and for additional custom functionality.
+Tsunagari is intended as an open source replacement for game design suites such as RPGMaker, and allows Python scripting for the event system, and for additional custom functionality.
 As a suite, Tsunagari aims to allow as much game variation as possible without direct modifications to the engine source code.
 Game design will require manual